• Skip to main content

 • 0

+Do you have a plan for your kid’s sports?
 When my oldest daughter was born, I couldn’t wait until she was old enough to play sports.
-We started with soccer, signing her up when she was four and we were excited to see what she might like.
-She hated running and was only mildly interested in scoring goals, so after four years we gave in and realized soccer wasn’t her sport.
+We started with soccer, signing her up when she was four.
+She hated running and was only mildly interested in scoring goals, so after four years, we gave in and realized soccer wasn’t her sport.
 We hadn’t given any thought to what might be the ideal sport for her—one that would play to her strengths, allow her to build some grit, learn teamwork, and one that she would love to play.

-Then, a few years ago, a casual conversation with a friend opened my eyes.
+Then, a few years ago, a casual conversation with a friend really gave me an A-HA moment.
 She and her husband had a plan for their kid’s athletics.
-They had researched information about body type, success rates, scholarships and even what the average GPA’s are for certain sports.
-These were new, but fascinating ideas to me.
+They had researched information about body type, success rates, scholarships, and even the average GPAs for certain sports.
+These were new but fascinating ideas to me.
 For someone who loves sports as much as I do, I was amazed that I hadn’t considered these things yet!
-Instead, I somehow thought my child would magically happen upon a sport, fall in love with it, maybe even excel at it and that would be that.
+Instead, I somehow thought my child would magically happen upon a sport, fall in love with it, maybe even excel at it, and that would be that.

 As my friend pointed out, there are a lot of sports that could be great fit for my daughter that she might enjoy a lot more than soccer.
 But how would we know if she wasn’t ever exposed to them?
 We likely would have stumbled upon the mainstream sports, but what about the many other incredible ones we didn’t know anything about?
 My kids weren’t going to happen upon a lacrosse or a water polo pickup game in the neighborhood.
 I realized it was on our shoulders, as parents, to help them find a good fit.